Jaycee Lydian

 System Design Through Prompts

 This is the Orchestrator role: shaping interactions between autonomous workers, not lines of logic.
-You’re not implementing features, you’re building relationships under pressure.
-This is where prompt engineering becomes a form of systems design: not just writing the right string of text, but shaping how your agents perceive, plan, and respond.
+You’re not implementing features, you’re building relationships under pressure — defining how agents perceive, plan, and respond when things go sideways.

 Co-Creation Through Debugging